 TKIs can be added to chemotherapy in all cases where genetic background supports their use (e.g. Philadelphia chromosome, ABL1 amplification, etc).
-Based on current expert opinion, imatinib should be chosen for Philadelphia chromosome patients even in cases when it was used in first line treatment.
+Based on current expert opinion, imatinib should be chosen even in cases when it was used in first line treatment.
 Second generation TKIs should be reserved to non-responders due to their severe toxicities when applied together with intensive chemotherapy.